 Is the soul a ‘safe house', the Sans Souci of the living, or is Hiraeth (Welsh for a sense of lost ‘home’) where the heart is?

-The Unbearable Likeness of Beings: Eidôla and Other Palimpsests illustrates the problematic lacuna around interpretations of the ever-ineffable soul.
-It searches for its place in humanity, outside-in and inside-out.
+This unbearable likeness of beings: Eidôla and other palimpsests, illustrate the problematic lacuna around interpretations of the ever-ineffable, secular soul.
+It searches for its place in humanity, outside-in, and inside-out.

-Analogue, digital and coding techniques disrupt common image-making’s lingua franca including a collaboration with nearing 300-year old British silk weavers Stephen Walters & Sons Limited.
+Analogue, digital, and coding techniques disrupt common image-making’s lingua franca including a collaboration with 300-year old British silk weavers Stephen Walters & Sons Limited.

 A Pan-Hellenic, philosophical lens within a climate of global identity crisis presents unfashionable notions of the soul as the anchor to which humanity over nationality is attached.

 ‘Shadows’ of the soul, that the Greeks called Eidôla — are bedfellows of the Portuguese saudade, a bitter-sweet, melancholic yearning for something beautiful that is gone.